usefulio/forms/README.md

 ===============
 Easy to use fully reactive forms.
 It was built ground-up aiming to eliminate the boilerplate of building forms in our applications (without creating more boilerplate).

-This is the offspring of our vision for a forms package which is fully reactive and fully agnostic and independent of how information is presented (including how validation errors are displayed and the use of CSS).
+Forms package is fully reactive, fully agnostic and independent of how information is presented, including how validation errors are displayed and transparent to any use of CSS.

-There are two things that Forms does well:
+There are two things that Forms package does well:

-* seamless and fully reactive interface for capturing and retrieving form data and form related events
+* seamless and fully reactive interface for capturing and retrieving form data and form manipulation events
 * flexible and easy to configure data validation

 Table of Contents